SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 #### SeverityValue

-A `SeverityValue` is an unsiged integer ranging from 0 to 100 inclusively.
+A `SeverityValue` is an unsigned integer ranging from 0 to 100 inclusively.
 It MUST be utilized by an `Impact` when referenced by a requested `Component` to gauge the severity of the impact on that component.
-It MUST be added to an `Impact` when refereced by an `Incident`, when its created.
-While being described as an unsiged integer, implementing this value MAY not require it to be an uint data type in any form, because its range even fits in a signed int8 (byte) data type.
+It MUST be added to an `Impact` when referenced by an `Incident`, when its created.
+While being described as an unsigned integer, implementing this value MAY not require it to be an uint data type in any form, because its range even fits in a signed int8 (byte) data type.

 ### API objects

 All objects which are used as payload, either as request or response, are defined by schemas.
-This centralizes the maintanence of field names and types, for both requests and responses.
+This centralizes the maintenance of field names and types, for both requests and responses.

 ### API object fields